Insight on how real small businesses handle PTO

 PTO Policy: 10 days

 Headquarters: Santa Monica, California

-Courtney Claghorn, owner of Sugared + Bronzed hair removal and spray tanning salon, wants to provide benefits and career value to her full time salon employees, an uncommon benefit in salonist roles.
-“My personal thinking is that full time staff deserve paid time off.
+Courtney Claghorn, the owner of Sugared + Bronzed hair removal and spray tanning salon, wants to provide benefits and career value to her full-time salon employees, an uncommon benefit in cosmetologist roles.
+“My personal thinking is that full-time staff deserve paid time off.
 You’re expected to be there five days a week,” Courtney said in an interview with Zenefits.
-By providing paid vacation, and investing in her employee’s career paths, she hopes to differentiate her business as an employer salonists want to work for.
+By providing paid vacation and investing in her employee’s career paths, she hopes to differentiate her business as an employer cosmetologists want to work for.